 Breeding probability

 Models with previous breeding state as a predictor of Ψ were weakly supported (Table 3-3), and the model-averaged effect size (difference in Ψ between breeders and non-breeders) was < 0.01.
 Model selection did not support PDO as a predictor of Ψ, the probability of moving into the ‘Breeder’ state (Table 3-3; Table 3-4).
 Social group size and the number of reproductively mature females per group were both moderately supported (Table 3-3; Table 3-4).
 However, model-averaged Ψ estimates varied by less than 1 SE from year to year in both age-classes (Fig. 3-1).
 Age-class had the strongest support of any model covariates, and had the largest effect size (Table 3-4; Fig. 3-1).
 Annual variation in Ψ was more pronounced for females in their first year of reproductive maturity, but the uncertainty in parameter estimates was also greater for this age-class (Fig. 3-1).
-Older individuals were much more likely to breed in a given year than newly mature marmots (Fig. 3-1).
-On average, the breeding probability of females four years old or older was 0.33 greater than that of three-year-old individuals.
+On average, the breeding probability of females four years old or older was 0.33 greater than that of three-year-old individuals (Fig. 3-1).

 When model-averaged estimates of breeding probabilities were used to predict the number of breeding females in a subset of the population during 2007-2009, the results were within 1-2 litters of the observed values in each year (Fig. 3-2).
 Year-to-year variation in the number of breeding females was also predicted accurately (Fig. 3-2).